Medically reviewed by Drugs.com. Last updated on Feb 7, 2024.

 - Itching, burning or soreness

-Guttate psoriasis.
-This type primarily affects young adults and children.
+- Guttate psoriasis.
+Guttate psoriasis primarily affects young adults and children.
 It's usually triggered by a bacterial infection such as strep throat.
-It's marked by small, water-drop-shaped, scaling lesions on your trunk, arms, legs and scalp.
+It's marked by small, drop-shaped, scaling spots on the trunk, arms or legs.

 - Inverse psoriasis.
-This mainly affects the skin in the armpits, in the groin, under the breasts and around the genitals.
-Inverse psoriasis causes smooth patches of red, inflamed skin that worsen with friction and sweating.
+Inverse psoriasis mainly affects the skin folds of the groin, buttocks and breasts.
+It causes smooth patches of inflamed skin that worsen with friction and sweating.
 Fungal infections may trigger this type of psoriasis.

 - Erythrodermic psoriasis.
-The least common type of psoriasis, erythrodermic psoriasis can cover your entire body with a red, peeling rash that can itch or burn intensely.
+The least common type of psoriasis, erythrodermic psoriasis can cover the entire body with a peeling rash that can itch or burn intensely.
+It can be short-lived (acute) or long-term (chronic).

 When to see a doctor

-If you suspect that you may have psoriasis, see your doctor for an examination.
-Also, talk to your doctor if your psoriasis:
+If you suspect that you may have psoriasis, see your health care provider.
+Also seek medical care if your condition:

 - Causes you discomfort and pain